 Tax Treatment of Huge Bonuses

-First, let's assume that your employer just loves you to death.
-The company gives you a $1.5 million bonus.
-Don’t spend it all just yet.
+Now let's assume that your employer thinks so highly of you that the company decides to give you a $1.5 million bonus.

-These methods don't apply when you receive your bonus lumped together with your regular pay, all in one check, and your employer doesn't specifically make note that the bonus amount is separate and apart from your regular pay.
-In this case, the total—your bonus plus regular wages—is subject to withholding just as though it was all your regular pay.
+These methods don't apply when you receive your bonus lumped together with your regular pay, all in one check, and if your employer doesn't specifically make note that the bonus amount is separate and apart from your regular pay.
+The total (your bonus plus regular wages) is subject to withholding just as though it was all your regular pay in this case.

 Otherwise, your employer must use either the percentage method or the aggregate method to calculate withholding.

-So now let's say that you prepare your tax return and it turns out that what was withheld from your bonus was way too much based on your end-of-year tax rate on your taxable income.
-Not to worry.
-The IRS will issue you a refund for the money withheld from your bonus if it turns out that the 22% rate or a higher withholding rate was too much based on your overall income at year's end.
+So let's say that you prepare your tax return, and it turns out that what was withheld from your bonus was way too much based on your end-of-year tax rate on your taxable income.
+The IRS will issue you a refund for the money withheld from your bonus if it turns out that the 22% rate was too much based on your overall income at year's end.